 No. If your international payment has been submitted to NAB successfully you will receive a "processing" acknowledgment.
-Once your transaction has been processed by NAB and sent to the international bank, you will receive a secure message to your internet banking mailbox with details of your transaction and a status of "paid", or "rejected".
-You can also view details of your transaction, including the status by selecting the Payment list menu of the left hand side of the screen and clicking on the transaction you wish to view.
+Once your transaction has been processed by NAB and sent to the international bank, you will receive a secure message to your Internet Banking mailbox with details of your transaction and a status of "paid", or "rejected".
+You can also view details of your transaction, including the status by selecting Payment list, under the Transfer & Pay menu and clicking on the transaction you wish to view.

 To dispute an online international funds transfer, you need to use secure Chat in NAB Internet Banking and send us the full details of the disputed transaction.
 The secure Chat team will then commence the dispute resolution process.